-In the Czech Republic, the integrated approach of the use of ESI funds isimplemented through three integrated tools - Integrated Territorial Investments (ITI), Integrated Development Plans of Areas (IDPA) and Community-Led Local Development (CLLD).
+The integrated approach with the use of the ESI Funds will be implemented in the Czech environment through three integrated tools - Integrated Territorial Investments (ITI), Integrated Urban Development Plans of Areas (IDPA) and Community-Led Local Development (CLLD).

 The respective integrated tools can be used based on prepared and approved strategies, which must primarily be based on specific objectives / measures of ESI Funds programmes identified for the respective territory by the National Document on Territorial Dimension.